 - Take time to shop for a new car.
 Visit multiple dealerships, include online car-buying websites like Navy Federal's Car Buying Service, powered by TrueCar and don’t forget to test drive each possible purchase!

-- Compare the cars you’ve explored and bring a friend or family member along when it’s finally time to buy.
+- Compare the cars you’ve explored and bring a friend or family member along when you've determined the best time to buy.

 TrueCar operates the Navy Federal Car Buying Service.
 Navy Federal is not responsible for any offer, purchase, lease, or service provided by or through the Navy Federal Car Buying Service.↵